Are you in the personal development niche with your blog? Let me ask you...

 - Blog Monetization Model: The Most Effective Blog Revenue Strategy That Exists.
 An important foundational guide on where you need to be heading in terms of monetization.
 Because, throwing ads and affiliate links all over the place is a fool's errand, especially on a generic personal development blog.
 If you know where you're heading, you can adjust course.
 And this post will show you were you need to be heading.

-And, when you’re ready for some direct help and support in making this work for you – and really impacting people’s lives the way you want – then Join the Lab to get started with us.
+And, when you're ready for some direct help and support in making this work for you - and really impacting people's lives the way you want - activate your LAB PRO membership and I'll work with you inside our portal.
+As a PRO member, you'll also have an automatic 34% discount on strategy calls with me... and I help people figure out how best to approach their niches all the time.